10 Of The Coolest And Most Unusual Things To Do In Paris

 You might even find a pressed flower or a note from another time between the pages!

 If you decide to take a unique souvenir home from your trip to Paris, this is the perfect place to buy it.
-Before leaving, make sure you get a stamp in your book(s).
+Before leaving, make sure you get the bookstore’s stamp on your book(s).
+Such a unique thing to do in Paris, isn’t it?

 Unusual Paris Point Zero near Notre Dame